Caring for Endlers Livebearers is Easy

 - Temperament : Peaceful; Will get along with most peaceful community fish.

-- Breeding: Easy; Will produce fertile offspring when crossed with Guppies.
+- Breeding: Easy; The larger and older the female gets the more offspring she will produce.
+Endlers will produce fertile offspring when crossed with Guppies.

 - Tank Size : Will survive in as small as a 1 gallon but does best in a 10 gallon tank or larger.

 Endlers Livebearer Scientific Name

 DNA and genetic research have shown that Endlers have been reproductively separated from guppies for 500,000 to 5 million years depending on the gene tested and has been given the scientific name Poecilia wingei.
 Although they are classified with their own scientific name there still those who believe that Endlers are simply another form of Guppy (Poecilia reticula).

 The reason for the dispute is because Endlers Livebearers can easily breed with guppies and produce fertile offspring.

 Our experience has shown that Endlers have a personality all their own and we much prefer them over fancy guppies.

 Endlers are very active and occupy all levels of the aquarium.
 The endless activities are a pleasure to watch.